Roll ball: Inauguration

 The 1st Roll Ball World Cup was inaugurated by the Mayor of Pune, Mohansingh Rajpal.
-The Opening Ceremony started with lighting of the lamp representing Indian Culture.
+The opening ceremony started with lighting of the lamp representing Indian culture.
 A dance was performance by the dancer Parimal Phadke and his group set the tone of the Opening Ceremony.
 Following it was a performance by Milind Date accompanied by Devdatta Phadke.
 Next, there were two more performances by the Sphinx Adonis group and a group dance related to India.
-The Opening Ceremony ended with a demonstration match of Roll Ball.
-The competition began on 17 April and ended on 22 April 2011.
+The opening ceremony ended with a demonstration match of Roll Ball.
+The competition was held from 17 to 22 April 2011.

 2013 World Cup

-The 2nd Roll Ball World Cup was held from 3 October to 6 October 2013, at MOI International Sports Centre, Kasarani, Nairobi, Kenya.
+The 2nd Roll Ball World Cup was held from 3 to 6 October 2013, at MOI International Sports Centre, Kasarani, Nairobi, Kenya.
 The event was organized by Kenya Roll Ball Federation, Africa Roll Ball Federation and Ministry of Youth Affairs and Sports Kenya under the aegis of International Roll Ball Federation.
 This event was organized in both Men's and Women's categories.
-The championship was declared open by Mr. Gordon Olouch Commissioner of Sports, Kenya.
+The championship was declared open by Gordon Olouch, a Commissioner of Sports from Kenya.